pranavsundararajan/National-Cyber-Scholarship-2021-Writeups/Binary/BM02/README.md

 Download the file and find a way to get the flag.

 ## Approach
-When we run the [file](be02.zip), we get a very basic output with no input asked.
-Thus, we can dive right into Ghidra
+When we run the [file](bm02.zip), we get a very basic output with no input asked.
+Thus, we can dive right into Ghidra.